oasis-tcs/tosca-specs/tosca_2_0/multiplicity.md

 *One-to-many* relationships are less common, but they can just as easily be accommodated using existing TOSCA grammar, as long as the requirement in the single node accommodates multiple occurrences.

+>/[Paul] This could be illustrated by having two vPEs at each site

 ### Matched Pairs